Red Lodge Museum, Bristol

-The Red Lodge Museum (grid reference ST582731) is a historic house museum in Bristol, England.
+The Red Lodge Museum is a historic house museum in Bristol, England.
 The original building was Tudor/Elizabethan, and construction began in 1579–1580, possibly to the design of Sebastiano Serlio.
 The main additional building phases are from the 1730s and the early 19th century.

 The Red Lodge is a free museum but welcomes donations, and is managed as a branch of Bristol City Council.